botre/anki-decks/src/computer-science.md

 The Language Server Protocol (LSP) defines the protocol used between an editor or IDE and a language server that provides language features like auto complete, go to definition, find all references etc.

+## CocoaPods

+Application level dependency manager for Objective-C, Swift and any other languages that run on the Objective-C runtime.

+## ANTLR

+"ANother Tool for Language Recognition".

+Parser generator for reading, processing, executing, or translating structured text or binary files.

+Used to build languages, tools, and frameworks.

+From a grammar, ANTLR generates a parser that can build and walk parse trees.

+## Gradle

+Java-focused build automation tool.